 by Kevin Coss

-Congratulations to the U of M researchers who were recently awarded patents for their discoveries.
+Congratulations to the University of Minnesota researchers and their colleagues who were awarded patents in the past year.